 A well-planned and executed stakeholder engagement process would have all technical and methodological issues examined in meetings prior to parties later providing comments on the final draft document.
+Focus by stakeholders on responding to the draft IRP can clarify or improve the final IRP.
 This is the proverbial win-win-win situation.
 Commission Staffs and interested parties would have full understanding of the Company's data and analytical approaches.
 These studies can be refined through analyst-to-analyst discussions.
 Consideration of new approaches can be put to the forefront for current or future IRPs, based on budgets and benefit to customers.
 The Company benefits by gaining access to perspectives perhaps not otherwise known.
 Commission Staff and others may be aware of emerging policies and approaches given the breadth of their interactions with Commissioners and new issues.
 As Cascade strives to implement best planning practices, as depicted in Box #2, stakeholders can provide advice based on what they've seen in the industry.

-The Company has and will continue to encourage

-stakeholder feedback, questions, and suggestions to assist Cascade in producing an IRP that meets the regulatory requirements and Cascade's customers' needs.
-Cascade prefers to receive feedback as early as possible in the process (e.g., in the course of its technical advisory group meetings or soon thereafter) so that the Company has a better opportunity to address questions or analyze/apply more stakeholder Cascade recognizes that all parties are suggestions. extremely busy, but strongly believes that stakeholder participation is crucial from the outset.
+The Company has and will continue to encourage stakeholder feedback, questions, and suggestions to assist Cascade in producing an IRP that meets the regulatory requirements and Cascade's customers' needs.
+Cascade prefers to receive feedback as early as possible in the process (e.g., in the course of its technical advisory group meetings or soon thereafter) so that the Company has a better opportunity to address questions or analyze/apply more stakeholder suggestions.
+Cascade recognizes that all parties are extremely busy, but strongly believes that stakeholder participation is crucial from the outset.